jacabench/jbsuite-v1/README.md

 #### To synthesize the hardware with Vitis HLS
 For each HAR-CNN model architecture configuration, there are two versions named internalWeights and externalWeights.
 The former has the trained model weights hardcoded, while the latter reads the weights from a testbench source.
-1. Navigate to the VitisHLS folder and choose internalWeights or internalWeights
+1. Navigate to the VitisHLS folder and choose internalWeights or externalWeights

 2. Run the script: vitis_hls -f run_hls.tcl